tsudoko/kanjigrid/README.md

 -----------------------------

  - Compatible with Anki 2.1+
- - Allows specifying multiple source field names
- - Uses Jisho.org instead of WWWJDIC for links to kanji details
+ - Jisho.org is used instead of WWWJDIC for links to kanji details
+ - Updated kanji data
+   - 教育漢字 (2017)
+   - 常用漢字 (2010)
+   - 人名用漢字 (2017)
+ - New features
+   - Changeable default settings
+   - Deck selection in the "Generate Kanji Grid" window
+   - Selecting multiple source fields
- - Allows grouping by JLPT level
+   - Grouping by JLPT level
- - Allows grouping by Kanji Kentei level
+   - Grouping by Kanji Kentei level

 If you're still using Anki 2.0, use the `anki20` branch.